ryandeussing/jimhopper/_consequences-of-abuse/unhealthy-relationships.md

 * [Change Is Possible, Therapy Can Really Help](#change-is-possible-therapy-can-really-help) {: .onpage}

-As children we learn ways of relating – from parents, siblings, anyone who's important in our lives.

-And then, over and over, we replay the roles, including harmful ones.

 But we can free ourselves.

 ## What’s Learned from Unwanted and Abusive Experiences

+As children we learn ways of relating – from parents, siblings, anyone who's important in our lives.
+And then, over and over again, we replay those roles.

 People who had such experiences as children have learned some unhealthy relationship patterns.